 The Faculty Conference is a forum for academic dialogue where instructors from across the disciplines exchange developed ideas and ruminate together over questions about the craft of teaching at this unique university.
 The conference is organized by the Dialogue Committee and is held prior to the start of fall semester.
-The date for 2014 is Tuesday, September 9, 8:30 a.m. - 12 noon in the Hinckley Building.
+The date for the 2014 Faculty Conference is Tuesday, September 9, 8:30 a.m. - 12 noon in the Hinckley Building.
 The conference will be followed by a buffet lunch from 12-1 p.m.

 The theme of this year's conference is "Facilitating Deep Learning in a Student-Centered Classroom: What Works?"
 The conference will begin at 8:30 AM with a 30 minute keynote address from Brian Memmott, speaking on the benefits of developing curiosity among faculty and students to enhance creativity in learning.

 To register for the conference, click here.

 Faculty teaching at this year's conference were invited by the Dialogue Committee members from a list of Examplary Faculty Award winners and Dean/Department Chair recommendations.
 Presenting faculty will each take 20 minutes to present their materials and will repeat their workshops three times during the conference which will end at 12 noon.
 Faculty participants will have the opportunity to attend 60 % of the presentation if they remain to the end of the conference time.
 At 12 noon a buffet lunch will be served and faculty will have the opportunity to discuss further the ideas presented in each class.

 Faculty presenters for the 2014 conference are as follows:

 Brian Memmott - Art: Curiosity and Creativity in Learning